piglee05022/codex-universal/README.md

 ## Legal document generator module

 This repository includes a simple example module located in `legal_module/` that demonstrates how to generate Traditional Chinese legal filings using the `python-docx` package.
 The module exposes a `create_legal_filing` function that accepts case information and outputs a formatted Word document.
-The document is formatted with a 2.5 cm margin and 1.5x line spacing.
+Documents use 2.5 cm margins, 1.5× line spacing and the 標楷體 font.
+Section numbers are automatically labeled with Chinese numerals.

 Example usage: